When does IV identification not restrict outcomes?: Making use of the equivalence result for identification

 Note that $(0,0,1)'$ the \textit{unique} non-zero vertex of the unit cube in $\mathbbm{R}^3$ that belongs to both $rs(A^{[1]})$ and to $rs(A^{[0]})$.
-The main result of the next section, Theorem \ref{thm:necc}, shows that this implies that the LATE among compliers is in fact the \textit{only} treatment effect parameter $\Delta_c$ that is outcome-agnostic identified in the LATE model.
-It does so by proving something much stronger, that outcome-agnostic identification of counterfactual means $\Delta_c^t$ can only occur through binary combinations, and thus outcome-agnostic identification of treatment effects $\Delta_c$ through binary collections, where the rowspaces of $A^{[t]}$ for multiple values of $t$ intersection one another and the unit cube in $\mathbbm{R}^{|\mathcal{G}|}$.\\
+Theorem \ref{thm:necc} demonstrates that the LATE among compliers is then in fact the \textit{only} treatment effect parameter $\Delta_c$ that is outcome-nonrestrictive identified in the LATE model.
+The local average treatment effect $\Delta_c$ is outcome-nonrestrictive identified for the compliers $c=(0,0,1)'$, because this this $c$ belongs to \textit{both} $rs(A^{[1]})$ and to $rs(A^{[0]})$.\\